What caused the Civil War?

 Two years later, the powder keg ignited.
-John Brown, with a handful of followers, attempted to seize the federal arsenal at Harpers Ferry, hoping to use the weapons stored there to incite a slave insurrection in the South.
+With a handful of followers, John Brown attempted to seize the federal arsenal at Harpers Ferry, hoping to use the weapons stored there to incite a slave insurrection in the South.
 Brown managed to capture an engine house which he held overnight.
 The next morning a detachment of marines, led by Army Colonel Robert E. Lee, overran the building.
 Brown was quickly tried, convicted of treason, and hanged.
 After this raid, the hope of a peaceful solution to the problem of slavery seemed more and more remote.

 The question of slavery, and particularly slavery in the territories, dominated the Presidential election of 1860.
 The recently formed Republican Party emerged as the advocate for abolishing slavery in the territories.
 Abraham Lincoln was the party candidate.
 The Democratic Party, which had dominated politics in the 1850s, split along sectional lines, with Northern Democrats nominating Stephen A. Douglas and adopting a platform of extending popular sovereignty to the territories.
 The Southern Democrats nominated John C. Breckenridge, and their platform advocated the protection of slavery where it existed and in the territories.
 Not happy with any of the above options, another party, the Constitutional Union Party, made up of remnants of the Whig and other earlier parties, nominated John Bell as its candidate.
 Its platform advocated compromise on the issue of slavery to save the Union and the Constitution.

 Though he didn’t receive a majority of the popular vote, Lincoln gained a solid majority in the Electoral College.
-He won the election by carrying most of the Northern states and the western states of California and Oregon, while failing to receive a single electoral vote in the Deep South, where, in ten states, he wasn’t even on the ballot.
+He won the election by carrying most of the Northern and western states of California and Oregon while failing to receive a single electoral vote in the Deep South.
+In ten states, he wasn’t even on the ballot.